natalyamn/CRM_Sales_Opportunities_project/README.md

 ## Description

 This project involves the analysis of B2B sales pipeline data for a fictitious company that specializes in selling computer hardware.
-The objective is to gain actionable insights into the company's sales operations by examining various aspects of the data, including account activities, product performance, sales team efficiency, and sales opportunities.
+The objective is to gain actionable insights into the company's sales operations by examining various aspects of the data, including sales opportunities, product performance, account activities, and sales team efficiency.

-The dataset used for this analysis includes comprehensive information on four key areas: accounts (companies), products, sales teams and sales pipeline.
+**Data Source:** Maven Analytics.

 ## Objectives

-The primary goals of this project are to:
+The main goals of this project are to:

 * **Assess Sales Team Performance.** How is each sales team performing in comparison to others?
 Identifying the top-performing teams and those that may need improvement.